Settled Nomad

 Can I open a local bank account in Bermuda as a nomad?

-Yes — once you have Bermuda's Work From Bermuda Certificate residence permit, opening a local account is generally straightforward.
-Without local residency, most major Bermuda banks won't open an account for tourists.
-Wise and Revolut accounts fully cover daily nomad life without a local bank account in most North America countries.
+Once you hold Bermuda's Work From Bermuda Certificate residence permit, opening a local account is generally straightforward.
+Without residency, most Bermuda banks won't open one for tourists — a Wise or Revolut account covers daily life in the meantime.

 Is Bermuda a cash or card country?

-Does triggering tax residency in Bermuda affect my banking setup?
+Does triggering tax residency in Bermuda affect my banking?

-Tax residency in Bermuda is triggered at 183 days in the relevant period.
+Tax residency in Bermuda triggers at 183 days.
 Bermuda has zero personal income tax, zero capital gains tax, and zero corporate tax (with limited exceptions for local-source income).
 Triggering 183-day tax residency therefore creates no local tax liability on foreign income.
 Payroll taxes apply only to wages paid by Bermudian employers.
 For US citizens, FEIE qualification still requires the standard tests; for other passports, Bermuda is structurally tax-neutral on remote income.
-For banking specifically, hitting residency usually means a local bank account becomes accessible, and it may change reporting obligations on your home-country tax return — but it doesn't fundamentally change which cards work day to day.
-The Wise + Revolut + Charles Schwab stack continues to be the most flexible setup whether you're a tourist or a tax resident.
+Day to day it doesn't change which cards work — it mainly opens access to local accounts and can change your home-country reporting obligations.

 Related on Settled Nomad